francescoruggieri/francescoruggieri.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in the Kenneth C. Griffin Department of Economics at the University of Chicago.
+I am a fifth-year Ph.D.
+Candidate in the Kenneth C. Griffin Department of Economics at the University of Chicago.

 My primary research interests are Public Economics and Applied Microeconometrics.
 My secondary research interests are Labor Economics and Urban Economics.

-I hold a Bachelor's degree in Economics from UniversitàBocconi and a Master's degree in Economics from the London School of Economics and Political Science.
+I hold a Bachelor's degree in Economics from Università Bocconi and a Master's degree in Economics from the London School of Economics and Political Science.